-The 9415-3 WREN does an auto velocity adjust after power up before loading the heads on Track 00.
-This design feature eliminates the calibration requirement normally attributed to velocity adjustment.
+The 9415-3 WREN performs an auto velocity adjust after power up before loading the heads on Track O. This design feature eliminates the calibration requirement normally attributed to velocity adjustment.

 The 9415-3 WREN applies a brake to the spindle on power down.
-Disk rotation is stopped in less than 30 sec, thus minimizing head to disk contact.
+Disk rotation is stopped in less than 30 seconds, thus minimizing head to disk contact on landing.